-\Shaping of the corona and/ or perianth segments by cutting or trimming;

-\Gluing the perianth segments together with any kind of substance;

-\Colouring any part of the flower with lipstick or other colouring agents:

-\Supporting the stem, either inside or out, with material such as florists' wire, straws etc.
+- Shaping of the corona and/ or perianth segments by cutting or trimming - Gluing the perianth segments together with any kind of substance - Colouring any part of the flower with lipstick or other colouring agents - Supporting the stem, either inside or out, with material such as florists' wire, straws etc.

-4.8 DISQUALIFICATION OR NOT ACCORDING TO SCHEDULE (NAS)
+4.7 NOT ACCORDING TO SCHEDULE (NAS)

-There are a number of occasions, other than artificial enhancement, when an entry may be disqualified or noted as NAS.
+There are a few occasions, other than artificial enhancement, when an entry may be noted as NAS.
 These are as follows:

-\ For the purpose of naming exhibits only the cards provided by the Society's Show Secretary shall be used.
+To naming exhibits, only the cards provided by the Society's Show Manager shall be used.